dm5tt/SolarLoRaBox/EVALUATION-v001.md

 ### SPI, Flash:

-Todo

-### SPI, LoRa: ⚠️

 MOSI -> DI

 MISO -> DO

-Whoever did this.. looking at you Winbond!
+Whoever did this..  that's not the usual convention how you name things on a SPI bus.

 If switched it works.